-James, too, speaks of Christianity as a religion, and he provides an example of vain religion: "If any one thinks he is religious, and does not bridle his tongue but deceives his heart, this man’s religion is vain" (Jas.
-1:26).
-He then goes on to provide an example of what it really means to be a religious Christian: "Religion that is pure and undefiled before God and the Father is this: to visit orphans and widows in their affliction, and to keep oneself unstained from the world" (1:27).
+James too speaks of Christianity as a religion, and he provides an example of vain religion: "If any one thinks he is religious, and does not bridle his tongue but deceives his heart, this man’s religion is vain" (James 1:26).
+He provides an example of what it really means to be a religious Christian: "Religion that is pure and undefiled before God and the Father is this: to visit orphans and widows in their affliction, and to keep oneself unstained from the world" (1:27).

 According to James, being a religious Christian carries with it the expectation of certain behaviors.
 In this example, visiting orphans and widows are good deeds—works, without question.
 And keeping oneself unstained from the world is just another way of describing a moral life.
 So, James is teaching about morality and good works here—sounds pretty religious and very Catholic.

 Paul speaks of religious behavior when writing to Timothy: "Women should adorn themselves modestly and sensibly in seemly apparel, not with braided hair or gold or pearls or costly attire but by good deeds, as befits women who profess religion" (1 Tim.
 2:9-10).

 Also: "If a widow has children or grandchildren, let them first learn their religious duty to their own family and make some return to their parents; for this is acceptable in the sight of God" (1 Tim.
 5:4).